zoni/octo/docs/index.rst

 Obviously, this is still lacking functionality to greet, so we'll need to add a method to our class for that.
-Looking at :class:`octo.plugin.OctoPlugin`, you can see it already offers :func:`octo.plugin.OctoPlugin.activate` and :func:`octo.plugin.OctoPlugin.deactivate` for us to override.
+Looking at :class:`octo.plugin.OctoPlugin`, you can see it already offers :func:`octo.plugin.OctoPlugin.on_activation` and :func:`octo.plugin.OctoPlugin.on_deactivation` for us to override.
 These two methods are called on activation and deactivation of a plugin, respectively.

 Using this, we can complete our plugin as follows::